XiekangZhang/everything_about_python/dbt/README.md

 - When you are writing custom logic to process input data
 - Logic for which you had bugs reported before
 - Prior to refactoring the transformation logic
-- _dbt run --select "stg_customers top_level_emal_domains" --empty_ to build an empty version of the models to save warehouse spend
+- _dbt run --select "stg_customers top_level_email_domains" --empty_ to build an empty version of the models to save warehouse spend

 ### documentation